kolan72/PoliNorError/README.md

 -    `WithFallbackFunc<T>`
 -    `WithAsyncFallbackFunc<T>`

 If you try to handle a generic func delegate without a corresponding fallback delegate being set, the default value of type will be returned.

-If an exception occurs during the calling of the fallback delegate, the `IsFailed` property of the `PolicyResult` object will be set to `true` and this exception will be wrapped in the `CatchBlockException` exception with  the `IsCritical` property  equal to `true`.
+`FallbackPolicy` can be customized of your implementation of `IFallbackProcessor` interface.

 ### SimplePolicy (appeared in _version_ 2.0.0-alpha)
 The `SimplePolicy` is a policy without rules.
 If an exception occurs, the `SimplePolicyProcessor` just stores it in the `Errors` collection and, if the error filters match, runs error processors.
 With policy result handlers, it can be helpful when a specific reaction to the result of handling is needed.